reachweb/livewirefilters-docs/advanced/taxonomy-term-routes.md

 'enable_term_routes' => true,
 ```

-Then, in your taxonomy term view, simply replace the `{{ entries }}` pair with `{{ livewire-collection }}`, just as you would under normal circumstances.
+Then, in your taxonomy term view, simply replace the <code v-pre>{{ entries }}</code> pair with <code v-pre>{{ livewire-collection }}</code>, just as you would under normal circumstances.
 There's no need to manually preset the taxonomy term - it's automatically handled for you.

 ## Example

 Consider a scenario where you have a `clothes` Collection linked to a `colors` taxonomy, featuring various colors like `red` as terms.

 In the default Statamic setup, navigating to the `/clothes/colors/red` route would load the `views/clothes/colors/show.antlers.html` view.
-Typically, in this view you would employ an `{{ entries }}` pair to showcase your entries.
+Typically, in this view you would employ an <code v-pre>{{ entries }}</code> pair to showcase your entries.

-To incorporate Livewire Filters, simply replace the `{{ entries }}` pair with the tag:
+To incorporate Livewire Filters, simply replace the <code v-pre>{{ entries }}</code> pair with the tag:

 ```antlers
 {{ livewire-collection:clothes }}